 19. That the Annual Corporate Governance Report, after verification by the appointments committee, explains the reasons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is less than 3%.
-It should also explain, where applicable, why formal requests from
+It should also explain, where applicable, why formal requests from shareholders for membership on the Board meeting were not honoured, when their equity interest is equal to or exceeds that of other shareholders whose proposal for proprietary directors was honoured.

-Complies □ Complies partially □ Explanation □ Not applicable ⊠ the Board if the shareholder they represent disposes of its entire equity interest.
+See section: C.1.8 Complies \square Complies partially \square Explanation \square Not applicable \boxtimes 20.
+That proprietary directors representing significant shareholders must resign from the Board if the shareholder they represent disposes of its entire equity interest.
 They should also resign, in a proportional fashion, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors representing this shareholder.
 See sections: C.1.2 & C.1.9 Complies $oxtimes$ Complies partially $oxtimes$ Explanation $oxtimes$ Not applicable $oxtimes$ 21.
 That the Board of Directors may not propose the dismissal of any independent director before the completion of the director's term provided for in the Articles of Association unless the Board of Directors finds just cause and a prior report has been prepared by the appointments committee.
 Specifically, just cause is considered to exist if the director takes on new duties or commits to new obligations that would interfere with his or her ability to dedicate the time necessary for attention to the duties attendant to his post as a director, fails to complete the tasks inherent to his or her post, or enters into any of the circumstances which would cause the loss of independent status in accordance with applicable law.
 The dismissal of independent directors may also be proposed as a result of a public share offer, joint venture or similar transaction entailing a change in the shareholder structure of the company, provided that such changes in the structure of the Board are the result of the proportionate representation criteria provided for in Recommendation 16.
 See section: C.1.21 Complies ⊠ Explanation □ 22.
 That companies establish rules requiring that directors inform the Board of Directors and, where appropriate, resign from their posts, when circumstances arise which may damage the company's standing and reputation.
-Specifically, directors must be required to report any criminal acts with which they are charged,
+Specifically, directors must be required to report any criminal acts with which they are charged as well as the consequent legal proceedings.
+And that should a director be indicted or tried for any of the offences set out in company law legislation, the Board of Directors must investigate the case as soon as possible and, based on the particular situation, decide whether the director should continue in his or her post.
+And that the Board of Directors must provide a reasoned written account of all these events in its Annual Corporate Governance